-What’s it: Competitors are rivals who try to meet the same customer needs and wants.
-As external stakeholders, they benefit from the failures of other companies.
+Competitors are rivals who try to meet the same customer needs and wants.
+As external stakeholders, they benefit from other companies’ failures.
 They like it when other companies compete fairly or fail.

-Competitors have an interest in diverting customers from the company.
+Competitors are interested in diverting customers from the company.
 They set targets and strategies based on the actions of other companies in the industry.

 Types of competitors